aitski/ExploreWithMe/README.md

 ExploreWithMe project
 PULL REQUEST https://github.com/aitski/ExploreWithMe/pull/1

-Application Exlpore With Me helps to share information about events and find participants.
+Application Exlpore With Me helps to share information about events, request participation and comment.
+Tools applied: Spring Boot, Hibernate, PostreSQL, Docker compose

-It consists of 2 services:
+It consists of 2 micro-services:
 1) Server - includes all necessary logic for the application
 2) Statistics - stores number of views and allows to get this information